Skip to content

 VVF or VCF?
 That’s the first big question.
 Ideally, VMware wants us on VCF (VMware Cloud Foundation) – that much is clear (from my point of view).
 And VCF is more than just a bit of virtualization; it’s much more than just saying „I have my hypervisor.“ It is the complete stack for building your own „little“ Private Cloud.

 The concept of Management Domains and Workload Domains isn’t exactly new.
 Most of us have lived this design anyway. vSAN is also already in use or being tested by many of us.
-NSX is a bit rarer, and while many use Aria products, it’s often limited to Operations.
+In my opinion, NSX is somewhat more common, and although many use Aria products, this is often limited to the area of operations.

 And that brings us to the new core of VCF: Operations!
 Nothing works without Operations anymore.
 Licensing?
 Operations!
 Images?
 Operations!
 Lifecycle?
 Operations!
 It goes on and on.
 Operations is the heart of VCF.
 It doesn’t work without it, and honestly, that’s a good thing—because you can’t run a serious environment without monitoring anyway.